-The Texas Rookery Islands project would restore and protect three rookery islands in Galveston Bay and one rookery island in East Matagorda Bay using coastal engineering techniques.
-The primary goal of the project is to increase nesting of colonial waterbirds, including brown pelicans, laughing gulls, terns (royal and sandwich terns), and wading birds (great blue herons, roseate spoonbills, reddish egrets, great egrets, snowy egrets, tricolored herons, and black-crowned night herons).
-Restoration actions at each rookery island would increase the amount of available nesting habitat by increasing the size of the island, enhance the quality of habitat through the establishment of native vegetation, and increase the longevity of the habitat through the construction of protective features, such as breakwaters or armoring.
-These restoration actions would result in an increase in the numbers of nesting colonial waterbirds.
+The Texas Rookery Islands project will restore and protect three rookery islands in Galveston Bay and one rookery island in East Matagorda Bay using coastal engineering techniques.
+The primary goal of the project is to increase nesting of colonial waterbirds, including brown pelicans, gulls, terns (royal and sandwich terns), and wading birds (great blue herons, roseate spoonbills, reddish egrets, great egrets, snowy egrets, tricolored herons, and black-crowned night herons).
+Restoration actions at each rookery island will increase the amount of available nesting habitat by expanding the size of the island and enhancing the quality of habitat for nesting birds.
+Habitat longevity will be increased by raising the island elevation and constructing protective features, such as breakwaters or armoring levees.
+These restoration actions will result in an increase in the numbers of nesting colonial waterbirds.
 Rookery islands in Galveston Bay include Dickinson Bay Island II, located within Dickinson Bay; Rollover Bay Island, located in East (Galveston) Bay; and Smith Point Island, located west of the Smith Point Peninsula.
 Dressing Point Island lies in East Matagorda Bay, and is part of the Big Boggy National Wildlife Refuge.